diinki/my_writings/blogs/2022/decentralized_interfaces.md

-<h1 id="decentralized_interfaces">Decentralized Interfaces</h1>
+# Decentralized Interfaces

-<p>A wallet for a blockchain doesn't actually "store" any funds or assets, it simply acts
-as an interface to the network that it's connected to.</p>
+A wallet for a blockchain doesn't actually "store" any funds or assets, it simply acts as an interface to the network that it's connected to.

 The biggest pitfalls of wallets these days come twofold: